doehm/survivoR/README.md

 ## Immunity

 A nested tidy data frame of immunity challenge results.
-Each row is a tribal council.
+Each row is a Tribal Council.
 There may be multiple people or tribes that win immunity which can be determined by expanding the data set.
 There may be duplicates for the rare event when there are multiple eliminations after a single immunity challenged.